collective/collective.solr/README.rst

 Plone Compatibility
 ===================

-collective.solr works with Plone 5.2 and Plone 6.
+collective.solr works with Plone 6.
+Use older versions of collective.solr if you're using an older Plone version.

 Python Compatibility
 ====================

-collective.solr works with Python 3.8 and 3.9.
-Older versions might still work but we do not test them.
+collective.solr works with Python 3.10+.

 Solr Compatibility
 ==================

-collective.solr works with Solr 7,8, and 9.
+collective.solr works with Solr 9.
 Older versions might work as well but we do not test them.

 Bug Reporting & Development